-Throughout the fall and spring, the historic Lensic, Santa Fe’s Performing Arts Center, hosts The Santa Fe Symphony Orchestra & Chorus in each of our regular season concerts.
+Throughout the fall and spring, the historic Lensic, Santa Fe’s Performing Arts Center, hosts the majority of The Santa Fe Symphony Orchestra & Chorus ‘s season concerts.
 From 20th-century triumphs like Shostakovich’s Fifth Symphony to long-loved spectacles like our annual performances of Handel’s Messiah, experience it all right from downtown—steps away from the dining and shopping surrounding the Santa Fe Plaza.

 Built in 1931, The Lensic is more than a theater to the people of Santa Fe.
 For most of the 20th century, The Lensic was a place for a first kiss in the balcony, a grand silver screen in the midst of the Depression, a vaudeville venue where the community could see the singers, actors, dancers, and comedians of the day.
 It was a place where magic happened.
 By the late 1990s, however, the theater had fallen into disrepair.